FotoForensics provides budding researchers and professional investigators access to cutting-edge tools for digital photo forensics.

 This web site is Copyright Hacker Factor, All Rights Reserved.
 However, we do not own the copyright to the submitted pictures.

 Each picture's copyright is retained by the original copyright holder.
 For the derivative works (i.e., the analysis pictures), it depends on the picture and how much it looks like the original image.
 The derivative work is either the copyright work of Hacker Factor or of the original source's copyright holder.
 (It's best to consult an attorney, and I'm not an attorney.)
 It suffices to say that you do not own the copyright just because you submitted the picture.

-We do occasionally solicit pictures specifically for testing and research.
+On rare occasions, we do solicit pictures specifically for testing and research.
 We do not solicit photos containing personal information and we do not request third-party pictures.
 Any exceptions will be identified during the solicitation.
-For example, personal information in photos may be requested in the rare case that we are testing for personal information in photos.
-In that case, the solicitation will explicitly mention that we are attempting to identify personal information that may exist in photos.
 Submitting a photo in response to a research request does not transfer the copyright; the photographer still owns the copyright.
-Our research requests do require permission for FotoForensics and Hacker Factor to use the photos in ways related with the research.
+Our research requests require permission for FotoForensics and Hacker Factor to use the photos in ways related to the research.

 c/o: Hacker Factor